 With the parliamentary initiative submitted in June 2017, Council of States member Ruedi Noser called for a significant reduction of the tax burden on employee participation in start-ups and family businesses.
-Following approval by the Committee for Economic Affairs and Taxation of the Council of States (“WAK Ständerat”) last year, the respective committee of the National Council (“WAK Nationalrat”) has also given the go-ahead.
+Following approval by the Economic Affairs and Taxation Committee of the Council of States (“WAK Ständerat”) last year, the respective committee of the National Council (“WAK Nationalrat”) has also given the go-ahead.

 What’s the purpose?

 Under the current tax framework and practice of the cantonal tax authorities, the valuation of employee stocks for tax purpose is often an issue for unlisted companies – mainly start-ups and family businesses.
 This makes employee stocks of unlisted companies unattractive from a tax perspective compared to employee stocks of listed companies.

 The initiative includes significant tax benefits especially in terms of the tax valuation of employee stocks for wealth tax purposes, capital gains treatment on the sale of employee stocks and taxation of employee stock options.
 According to the original initiative text (submitted on 15 June 2017), federal tax law should be amended.
 The key provisions are:

 - The sale of employee stocks in an unlisted company results in a tax-free capital gain after a holding period of five years.